Student EPP FAQ

 Find the answers to your Employability Plus Programme (EPP) questions below.
 If you can’t find what you are looking for, send your question/s to email@example.com.

-At the end of A Semester 2017, we intend to open EPP up so that all enrolled students can join the programme.
 The students involved in the pilot are able to continue in the programme until they have completed their qualification at the University of Waikato.

 There are three different components to EPP: